starknet-edu/counter-workshop/README.md

 ### Requirements

-- Create the condition to revert the transaction if the dispatcher value is `true`
+- Create the condition to revert the transaction if the `KillSwith` contract is enabled
 - Revert the transaction with the following message `Kill Switch is active`

 ### Verification